oqolarte/oblong/content/di-why.md

 1. Hand tools
 1. Computer monitor from a broken laptop
 1. Laundry detergent
-1. Fixed-gear bike, preferably converted from an old roadie
 1. Repair, refurbish, and/or repurposing of different consumer electronics
 1. Make a free and open-source software *and* hardware, but not necessarily found together in a single device, that a layperson would find useful
 1. Bio-digester